 12. Relieve the pressure

 This blog doesn't often contain fancy/hard to source ingredients.
 Why?
 I don't think they're necessary to be healthy.
-Good healthy food is often just simple foods - the basics; our fruits and veggies, eggs, fish, meats, grains and legumes.
+Good healthy food is just simple food - the basics; our fruits and veggies, eggs, fish, meats, grains and legumes.
 Sure, it would be ideal if we could all eat organic, but organic produce can get expensive (one reason, among many, to have an organic garden), and if you're budgeting it's far more important to ensure you're just eating vegetables in the first place, rather then fretting whether they're organic or not.
-Tale the pressure off yourself, and do the best you can for the place you're at - that's all you can ask of yourself.
+Take the pressure off yourself, and do the best you can for the place you're at - that's all you can ask of yourself.